quisquous/cactbot/docs/RaidbossGuide.md

 ## Canned Helper Functions

 In order to unify trigger construction and reduce the manual burden of translation, cactbot makes widespread use of "canned" trigger elements.
 Use of these helpers makes automated testing significantly easier, and allows humans to catch errors and inconsistencies more easily when reviewing pull requests.

 Currently, three separate elements have pre-made structures defined:
 [Condition](https://github.com/quisquous/cactbot/blob/master/resources/conditions.js), [Regex](https://github.com/quisquous/cactbot/blob/master/resources/regexes.js), and [Response](https://github.com/quisquous/cactbot/blob/master/resources/responses.js).
 `Condition` functions take no arguments.
-Almost all `Response` functions take one argument, `severity`, used to determine what level of popup text to display to the user when the trigger activates.
+Almost all `Response` functions take one optional argument, `severity`, used to determine what level of popup text to display to the user when the trigger activates.
-`Regex` functions take several arguments depending on which log line is being matched against, but generally a contributor would include the `source`, (name of the caster/user of the ability to match,) the `id`, (the hex ability ID, such as `2478`,) and whether or not the regex should capture the matches (`capture: false`.)
+`Regex` functions can take several arguments [(`gainsEffect()` is a good example)](https://github.com/quisquous/cactbot/blob/dcdf3ee4cd1b6d5bdfb9a8052cc9e4c9b10844d8/resources/regexes.js#L176) depending on which log line is being matched against, but generally a contributor would include the `source`, (name of the caster/user of the ability to match,) the `id`, (the hex ability ID, such as `2478`,) and whether or not the regex should capture the matches (`capture: false`.)
 `Regex` functions capture by default, but standard practice is to specify non-capturing unless a trigger element requires captures.